 Hobart is served by 2 schools, including 2 combined.
 The average ICSEA score is 1097, which is above the national average of 1,000.
 Public transport access includes 35 bus stops.
 Healthcare facilities include 1 public and 3 private hospitals.

-From an investment perspective, Hobart offers a gross rental yield of 1.7%, rated as low yield.
+Looking at the investment signals, Hobart shows a gross rental yield of approximately 2.4%, rated as low yield.
 Property prices are above the state median ($1.1M/$750K), placing it in the premium segment.
 The price-to-income ratio of 14.5x is considered stretched.
 House prices have moved +10.1% year-on-year.
+Population growth of -0.2% year-on-year points to declining demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.